 September 11, 1814: U.S. Captain MacDonough won a great naval victory over the British on Lake Champlain.

 September 14, 1814: Francis Scott Key wrote the Star Spangled Banner while being detained on the HMS Tonnant during the Battle of Baltimore.
-The HMS Tonnant had disembarked Nicolls’ Royal Marines to the HMS Hermes in July and would be the ship commanding the British Expeditionary force when it arrived at Dauphin Island in January.
+The HMS Tonnant had disembarked Nicolls’ Royal Marines to the HMS Hermes in July and would be the ship commanding the British Expeditionary force when it arrived at Dauphin Island after being defeated by Jackson at New Orleans in January.

-September 15, 1814: British Colonel Nicholls, Royal Marines and newly recruited locals failed to win their attack on Fort Bowyer at Mobile Point.
+September 15, 1814: British Colonel Nicolls, Royal Marines and newly recruited locals failed to win their attack on Fort Bowyer at Mobile Point.

 September 16, 1814: Commodore Patterson burned Lafitte’s headquarters on Barataria Bay west of New Orleans and brought 20 naval guns back to New Orleans.